-Wordlist with all Possible ASCII Elements
+Wordlist With All Possible ASCII Elements

 After a bit of thinking I believe I have a better way to create all possible ASCII pass phrases, rather than create a recursive function that calls itself as I did in the previous post.